FernandoMatiasGonzalez/FernandoMatiasGonzalez/README.md

 Hi there!
 I'm Matías

 With over 15 years of experience as an industry analyst, I specialize in data science and AI, with a focus on supervised and unsupervised machine learning models.
-My background includes training at Bocconi and MIT, and I use Python-based tools for large-scale data analysis and AI model deployment.
-I’ve had the opportunity to work on various projects across industries, helping translate complex data into actionable insights
+My training at SDA Bocconi and MIT has equipped me with a solid foundation in data analysis techniques.
+I apply Python-based frameworks to manage large-scale data analysis and AI model deployment, and have had the privilege of contributing to projects across various industries, transforming complex data into actionable insights.

 - 💬 Feel free to ask me about **Data Science, Analytics, AI, Machine Learning, Industry Projects, and more!**